Sterrhines (Sterrhinae) are a sub-family of the Geometer Moths (Geometridae) with some 2,800 described species.

 Portland Ribbon Wave – 2018 (FR)

 I couldn’t find a Dutch name for the Portland Ribbon Wave (Idaea degeneraria).
 On the internet, there was an English and German name for this moth but no Dutch name.
 Possibly because this moth is hardly seen in the Netherlands.
-Therefore I derived a Dutch name from the foreign languages.
+Therefore I derived a Dutch name from the foreign language.
 This fairly large moth has two colors, brown and pale white.
-The outer part of the fore- and the hindwing is pale white and the inner half brown, the part closest to the wing base being lighter brown.
+The outer part of the fore- and the hindwing is pale white and the inner half brown, the part closest to the wing base is lighter brown.
 A clear black dot can be seen on both the fore- and hindwing.
 The flight period is from April to September in two generations and the wingspan is 26-31mm.
 Host plant: Dandelion and Knotgrass.
 Dutch name: Tweekleurige bandspanner.
 Frisian name: –

 Single-dotted Wave – 2019 (NL)

 A nice surprise in the light trap after a cloudy summer night was the Single-dotted Wave (Idaea dimidiata).
-The base color of the wing is straw-colored whitish to greyish light brown.
+The base color of the wing is straw-colored whitish to greyish-light brown.
 The black dots in the middle are always clearly visible.
 The median transverse lines are usually thin and faintly visible except for the dots on the veins.
 The post-median line is usually visible with the characteristic black dot at the costa.
 The fringe line is provided with a row of black dots and at the tornus, there are striking closely adjacent black spots.
 The wingspan is 13-18mm.
 The flight period is from June to August and sometimes a second generation in September.
 Host plant: Cow Parsley and Burnet Saxifrage.
 Dutch name: Vlekstipspanner.
 Frisian name: Flekstipspanner.

 Small Fan-footed Wave – 2020 (NL)